AI Data: Let Your Documents Tell You What You Need to Know

 Using Templates to Get Started Faster

-To make things easier, Willow360 provides AI templates for common use cases such as:
+To make things easier, Willow360 provides AI Data templates for common use cases such as invoices, receipts, ID documents, contracts, document classification, and smart document summaries.

 Templates are a starting point, not a requirement.
 When you apply one, it simply pre-fills a set of common questions.
-You can:
+You can remove anything you do not need, adjust questions to better match your documents, and add your own more specific queries.

-The most effective AI Actions are usually focused and minimal, capturing only the data your workflow truly depends on.
+The most effective AI Data configurations are usually focused and minimal, capturing only the data your workflow truly depends on.

 Turning AI Data into Workflow Decisions

-Once the AI Action finishes, all requested information is guaranteed to be available, either read automatically or confirmed by a user if something was missing.
+Once the AI Data action finishes, all requested information is guaranteed to be available, either read automatically or confirmed by a user if something was missing.

 From that point onward, the captured data behaves like any other metadata in Willow360:

-This is what makes the AI Action powerful.
+This is what makes AI Data powerful.
 It does not just read documents.
 It enables smarter, self-directing workflows based on document content.

 A Simple Rule of Thumb